 When I started programming, my attitude towards editors were for the most part neutral.
 I was using my mouse to click and select things without a care in the world.
 I only used a couple shortcuts to find files or run commands, and the arrow keys were my best friends.
 It was was all very simple.

 But then, Vim and Emacs entered the chat and my mindset started to change.
 Now a text editor became more than just a tool to edit text with.
 It was now something I could mold, configure and tweak to meet my needs.
 This might sound totally insane but Emacs became a part of my identity, I basically married that tool.
-I masted all its default key bindings and even learned E-Lisp so I could write my own extensions.
+I mastered all its default key bindings and even learned E-Lisp so I could write my own extensions.
 I'm basically an Emacs master now.

-And as a result of this, I find it difficult to use other tools, I'm kinda chained down, boxed into.
+And as a result of this, I find it difficult to use other tools, I'm kinda chained down, boxed in.
 Every tool has its own philosophy, but most follow generic norms.
 Emacs and Vim/NeoVim does not, their philosophies are distinct and vast.
 And so once you adopt one it becomes difficult to leave.
 That is why almost every editor today has support form Vim bindings, its there to cater to the people who accepted the Vim philosophy on doing things.
 But in that sense Vim/NeoVim users also very lucky to have such great support out there.